Unlock Hidden Ableton Effects Without Upgrading to Suite

 • Basic Rock Dual Cab Guitar Amp, an effect chain with:

-• A Gate with intensity controled by the Gate intensity macro
+• A Gate with intensity controlled by the Gate intensity macro

 • A Soft sine Saturator which gain is set with the Saturation macro